bshimanuki/SpaceCells/README.md

 git checkout packaged-binaries
 python3 -m http.server 8000
 ```
-Open a browser and go to `localhost:8000/site/test.html`.
+Open a browser and go to `localhost:8000/build`.

 If you don't have python 3, you can run `python -m SimpleHTTPServer 8000` instead.

+See the Google Drive design document for an overview of gameplay.

 ## Levels
 #### not